A Survivors’ Benefit is payable to survivors of a deceased insured person who at the time of death:

 A benefit is payable to a surviving parent on the death of an insured person where

 50% of the age or invalidity pension in payment to the deceased person at date of death, or amount of age pension earned up to the date of death.

-The insured person should have paid at least 50 weekly contributions.
-A lump sum payment will be made to the survivors of the deceased insured person.
+This is a lump sum payment made to the survivors of the deceased insured person.